florianneukirchen/Alpine-Peaks/README.md

 Alpine Peaks is a web app about the peaks of the Alps, using python, django, and javascript.
 It is my final project of the online course [CS50W Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) from Harvard / edx.

-You can get information about all peaks higher than 1000 m, and users can add descriptions to tours.
+You can get information about all peaks higher than 1000 m, and users can add their tours.

 ## Distinctiveness and Complexity
+- Django:
     - I had to write (and learn how to write) a data migration to get data from OpenStreetMap into the database.
+    - I use slugs for the urls (and learned how to do so).
+    - Implement an API that returns coordinates as GeoJSON.
+- Javascript:
+    - After learning jQuery I tried to use jQuery as much as possible.
+    - Get Wikipedia extract and thumbnail image (including image rights) with AJAX from Wikipedia API.
+    - Use [Leaflet](https://leafletjs.com/) to show a map.

+- Data:
     - I used python and geopandas to clean and enrich the data originally downloaded from OpenStreetMap.
-- I use slugs for the urls (and learned how to do so).

 ## Peak Data
 The app requires data of the peaks of the Alps that can be downloaded into the working directory of the project with: